kdbvier/fantohm-frontend/README.md

 # [Ω FantOHM Frontend](https://app.fantohm.com/)
 This is the front-end repo for Olympus that allows users be part of the future of Greece.

 **_ Note We're currently in the process of switching to TypeScript.
-Please read  this  guide on how to use TypeScript for this repository. https://github.com/OlympusDAO/olympus-frontend/wiki/TypeScript-Refactor-General-Guidelines _**
+Please read  this  guide on how to use TypeScript for this repository. https://github.com/kdbvier/fantohm-frontend
+TypeScript-Refactor-General-Guidelines _**

 ##  🔧 Setting up Local Development